 But what if your child has a learning disability that precludes him or her from meeting the rigorous challenges set forth by the city’s best private schools?
 Or what if your child is so extraordinarily gifted that he or she needs more than the average private school can offer?

-Fortunately, the Miami area is equipped with private schools that meet the needs of students regardless of situation.
-One school, for example, offers nothing but accelerated courses for students with what the Web site refers to as “above-average academic ability.”
+Fortunately, Miami is equipped with private schools that meet the needs of students regardless of situation.
+The Keystone School, for example, offers nothing but accelerated courses for students with what the Web site refers to as “above-average academic ability.”
 What does that mean?
 Last year’s graduating class averaged 2000 out of 2400 on the SAT test if that is any indication.

 THE FINAL CHOICE